bon-cdp/trustdog-dao/README.md

 🐶 TrustDog DAO

 Open escrow & verification protocol for creators — powered by Solana.
-Contact handler@trustdog.co to work on the actual repo.
+Contact handler@trustdog.co to work on the production repo.
 🚀 Overview

 TrustDog DAO builds transparent, on-chain escrow for creator and advertiser deals.